 Bringing Joy to the World

-December 23, 2009 by jonnyboats
+December 23, 2009

 Here is a video of people enjoying the HBO Shop Interactive Snow Window in New York City.
 In particular I enjoyed watching the little girl to whom this display obviously brought so much joy.